 More specifically, the reanimated and rebuilt Middle Campus will be a place of experimentation, with rehearsal and performance spaces for student theater and improvisational groups, maker-spaces for traditional crafting and digital fabrication, and a media lab for interpreting old technologies and analyzing new.
 It will be a place of design, with studios for architecture, set, and costume design and gallery spaces for student curation.
 It will be a space of digital creation, with computer labs for coding and programming, digital music composition, and digital photography.
 It will be a place of hands-on exploration, with archaeological labs and classrooms designed for object-based learning.
 It will be a place of practice, with rehearsal spaces for music, theater, and dance classes.
 It will be a place of innovation, with student entrepreneurs conceiving of and creating new apps and new solutions for developing needs.
 And it will, of course, also be a place of exhibition and performance, with flexible gallery spaces for the University museums and flexible performance spaces.

-Just as the Middle Campus initiative will create a new academic hub to explore the connections between the arts, creativity, and innovation across the disciplines, a new Robert Hung Ngai Ho Mind, Brain, and Behavior Initiative (MBB) will enable new interdisciplinary research and teaching to explore the linkages between mind, brain, and behavior, which is one of the most urgent and exciting challenges of our time.
+Mind, Brain, and Behavior connections are the key to answering critical research questions, such as: What does it mean to remember, and why do we forget?
+What determines our economic choices?
+What can bird song tell us about the genetics of autism?
+How do we conquer social biases we do not know we have?
+The Robert Hung Ngai Ho Mind, Brain, and Behavior Initiative (MBB) will enable new interdisciplinary research and teaching to explore the linkages between mind, brain, and behavior, which is one of the most urgent and exciting challenges of our time.
 The foundation of the MBB combines existing, cross-disciplinary strengths at Colgate with innovative, new faculty and student collaborations that will push the boundaries of our understanding of brain function at multiple levels, from genes and cells through behavior and decision-making.